Adult Acne Causes

-Deep pimples and cysts, especially in the chin area are common.
+Deep pimples and cysts, especially around the chin area, are common.

 "Hormones are your body's chemical messengers.
 They travel in your bloodstream to tissues or organs.
 They work slowly, over time, and affect many different processes."
 Quote - Medline

-This highlights the direct relationship hormones have with our largest organ, our skin.
+The above quote highlights the direct relationship hormones have with our largest organ, our skin.